 - Frequency Band Sensitivity Controls

-While the plugin does most of the heavy lifting automatically, you still get manual control over three frequency bands—low shelf, mid peak, and high shelf.
-This lets you dial in how aggressive the noise reduction is in specific areas.
+While the plugin handles most of the work automatically, you can still manually adjust three frequency bands: low shelf, mid peak, and high shelf.
+This lets you control how strong the noise reduction is in different parts of the sound.

 - Maximum Attenuation Limiter